wparam/proinvestor/README.md

 # Pro Investor

-## A helpful tool for analyze stock
+## A helpful tool for analyzing stock

 ## Installation